-The living wage is calculated by using the Excel spreadsheets (there are separate tabs for Winnipeg, Brandon and Thompson, for both the two-parent and single parent family) that accompany this guide (and which are also available for download at http://www.policyalternatives.ca/offices/manitoba/ publications).
+The living wage is calculated by using the Excel spreadsheets (there are separate tabs for Winnipeg, Brandon and Thompson, for both the two-parent and single parent family) that accompany this guide (and which are also available by contacting ccpamb@policyalternatives.ca or 204-927-3200).
 In addition, there are numerous sources you will need to consult in regard to family expense amounts and formulas for government transfers and taxes.
 Whenever possible, these are identified in the guide.